• Skip to primary navigation

 FAQs

-How long will healthy chicken cordon bleu keep in the refrigerator?
+How long will chicken cordon bleu casserole keep in the refrigerator?

-Cordon bleu casserole will keep 3 to 5 days in the refrigerator.
+The casserole will keep 3 to 5 days in the refrigerator if stored in an airtight container.
 It makes amazing lunch leftovers!

 What temperature should pre-cooked ham be cooked to?